erikj/presentations/docker-sea2016/slides/outro.md

 !SLIDE
 # Conclusions

-- **Docker**: mature, thriving ecosystem, works as advertisted
+- **Docker**: useful, mature, thriving ecosystem, works as advertisted
-- Don't have to worry about dependency resolution / dependency hell on different systems, Linux distributions
+- Discards software-dependency resolution / dependency hell on different systems, **Linux** distributions
 - Easy to test and run different versions of software on same system
-- **Docker Compose** is a huge enhancement to **Docker** user interface
+- **Docker Compose**: major enhancement to **Docker** user interface
 - Different implementation patterns work, use according to your needs

+!NOTE
+"different versions", epiphany: I was importing data using a previous version of software, while also simultaneously building and testing latest version of same software

 !SLIDE